 This policy describes the purpose and guidelines of Kesko Group’s (“Kesko”) information security policy, as well as the related responsibilities and organisation.

-In this policy, information security means ensuring the confidentiality, integrity and availability of information, regardless of its form.
-This policy defines the basic requirements for information security and creates a foundation for the planning and implementation of activities in line with the policy.
-To support the implementation of the policy, further guidelines will be drawn for the various areas of information security.
-This information security policy obliges Kesko Group personnel in all operating countries.
+In this policy, “information security” refers to ensuring the confidentiality, integrity and usability of information regardless of its presentation method.
+This policy determines basic requirements for information security, and lays the foundation for the planning and implementation of operations in line with the policy.
+In addition, more specific instructions for various areas of information security are prepared to support the implementation of the policy.

-The information security policy, together with Kesko values, the K Code of Conduct, and risk management, safety and privacy policies, form an integral part of the Corporate Governance adhered to at Kesko.
+Combined with Kesko’s value, the K Code of Conduct, and the risk management, security and data protection policies, the information security policy is an integral part of corporate governance at Kesko.

-At Kesko, securing customer data and other data generated and processed by digital functions is an integral part of responsible operations, which our customers and partners expect from Kesko.
-The growth of digitalisation means that information security is increasingly regulated by legislation.
-Each Kesko Group employee in each operating country must adhere to the information security policy, supplementary principles and guidelines, and legislation.
+At Kesko, protecting customer data, as well as the data generated and processed by other digital functions, is an essential part of responsible operations, which both our customers and partners expect from Kesko.
+The growth of digitalisation means that information security is also increasingly regulated by means of legislation.
+Each Kesko employee in all operating countries must comply with the information security policy and its supplementary principles and instructions, as well as applicable laws.